 Let’s decrease trans fats (partially hydrogenated oils) and increase healthy fats (avocados, nuts and seeds).

 Let’s decrease sugary drinks and increase water (at least half your body weight(lbs) in ounces.
-So if you weight 200lbs then you need to be drinking 100 ounces daily.
+So if you weigh 200lbs then you need to be drinking 100 ounces daily.
 Surprisingly enough of us don’t get enough water.

 No dry eggs if you’re going to be apart of this community sis!

 Just to touch on water a little bit longer… The month I conceived my first sticky bean (baby Ava) I drank A GALLON of water almost every day and then BOOM BFP (big fat positive) pregnancy test at 8 DPO (days past ovulation).
+I was also in the I need to get pregnant this month mindset BECAUSE I had just miscarried (again).

 I’m just saying.
 Hydrate those eggs. *steps off soapbox*